eoscostarica/eos-dapp-boilerplate/readme.md

 ### reactjs web client

 In the services/frontend folder you will find a production ready frontend with Scatter and Lynx libraries ready for you to use.

+This frontend application uses Materail UI, this UI framework will allow you to build maintainable, scalable web and mobile interfaces.

 <p align="center">
 	<img src="docs/react-client.png" width="600">